Youth and Farmworker Program Director for the American Friends Service Committee Florida Program

 Executive Director, Central American Resource Center (CARECEN) D.C.

-Abel Núñez is Executive Director of CARECEN in Washington DC, with extensive experience in management and fundraising for organizations, as well as a history of community activism.
-Prior to CARECEN, he was Associate Director of Centro Romero in Chicago, IL, and was primarily responsible for the day to day operations, fiscal management, program administration, and communications.
+Abel Núñez is executive director of CARECEN in Washington D.C., with extensive experience in management and fundraising for organizations, as well as a history of community activism.
+Prior to CARECEN, he was the associate director of Centro Romero in Chicago, IL, and was primarily responsible for day-to-day operations, fiscal management, program administration, and communications.
 Before he moved to Chicago, he worked in D.C. for the Latino Civil Rights Center.
-From 1998 to 2000, he was also on the staff of CARECEN serving first as its Citizenship and Civic Participation Project Coordinator and later as its Deputy Director.
+From 1998 to 2000, he was also on the staff of CARECEN, serving first as its citizenship and civic participation project coordinator and later as its deputy director.
 At the national level, he has served as an advisor for the Salvadoran American National Network (SANN) since 2008.
-He is one of the original founders of the "Residency Now" campaign, which was launched in January 2012 to urge for permanent legal residence for immigrants from El Salvador, Honduras and Nicaragua with Temporary Protected Status.
-He obtained his degree in Business Administration from Hofstra University in Long Island, New York.
+He is one of the original founders of the "Residency Now" campaign, which was launched in January 2012 to urge for permanent legal residence for immigrants from El Salvador, Honduras, and Nicaragua with Temporary Protected Status.
+He obtained his degree in business administration from Hofstra University in Long Island, New York.